Jesse Palmer talks about hosting 'The Proposal' on ABC

 At the end of an hour, there is a ring provided by a familiar face to "Bachelor Nation."

-Palmer said that when he first hear about the show, he immediately loved the concept but he had some concerns.
+Palmer said that when he first heard about the show, he immediately loved the concept but he had some concerns.

 "I've never seen anything like it, and I was very skeptical," he said, "Who is going to get down on one knee after speaking to someone that they haven't even really been able to see for the last hour, and what I was shocked to find out was there are people out there hoping to find love that are willing to go to extreme measures to achieve this."